10 Best Games Like Sword Art Online to Play in 2026

 Stick with Genshin Impact, Honkai: Star Rail, or Mabinogi Mobile (sold as Fantasy Life Online in some regions) if you don’t have a gaming PC.
 All three have 10 to 15 minute daily loops.
 Progress syncs across your PC, phone, and console via cloud save.

 For console-only setups, Final Fantasy XIV and New World: Aeternum are both native on PS5 and Xbox Series X/S. ESO is on both plus PS Plus Extra.
 Lost Ark is currently PC-only through Steam, which is worth knowing before you download it.
-For a wider mobile list, we ranked the top Android MMORPGs in a separate guide.
+For a wider mobile list, the top Android MMORPGs are ranked in a separate guide.

 #Picking Between FFXIV, Genshin, And Black Desert